SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

 5. Go back to the List View and see the new data set.

-   You now have an idea how the application works.
+   You now have an idea of how the application works.

     ![](images_lobby/048_bas_test_result.png)